An incident has occured in Kela’s interpreter service More information

 To qualify for an infectious disease allowance, you must be covered under the Finnish National Health Insurance scheme.
 If you are an EU/EEA, Swiss or UK national working in Finland, you may be eligible for the allowance even if you do not have health insurance coverage in Finland.

-You can qualify for the allowance even if you are not incapable of work.
 If you provide for a child aged under 16 years, you can receive infectious disease allowance if your child has been ordered to stay at home due to an infectious disease and for this reason you cannot work.
 Two providers can take turns to stay at home with the child, but infectious disease allowance for one child can only be paid to one of them at a time.
 Provider means the legal guardian of the child.

 You need a decision on absence from work, quarantine or isolation from the physician responsible for infectious disease control in the municipality or hospital district.
 A copy of the decision is sufficient.
 A medical certificate A is also accepted, if it contains the corresponding information and has been signed by the physician responsible for infectious disease control.

-Persons who are covered under the Finnish social security system and who have been ordered into isolation or quarantine in an EU or EEA country, in Switzerland or in Great Britain may be entitled to infectious disease allowance.
+Persons who are covered under the Finnish social security system and who have been ordered into isolation or quarantine in an EU or EEA country or in Switzerland may be entitled to infectious disease allowance.
 In such cases, a certificate from a physician authorised to issue an isolation or quarantine order in the relevant country must be enclosed with the application.

 If you are unemployed or a student, you cannot receive infectious disease allowance since you do not incur any loss of income.
 However, if your physician notes that you are also incapable of work due to an infectious disease, you can apply for sickness allowance.

 If you work alongside your studies or sporadically while being unemployed and you are ordered to stay away from work due to an infectious disease, you may be entitled to infectious disease allowance.